-Party means contracting party(ies) to this Agreement.
+Party means any contracting party to this Agreement.

-Positive Examination means the determination by the Host Country or the Acquiring Country that the MOs generated have been Verified and deemed compliant with the sustainable development requirements for each Mitigation Activity.
+Positive Examination means the determination by the Host Country or the Acquiring Country that the MOs generated have been verified and deemed compliant with the sustainable development requirements for each Mitigation Activity.

-Registry means an electronic database or system that is established or operated pursuant to the Paris Agreement Rules and/or a Crediting Standard in order to ensure accurate accounting of the Issuance, holding, transfer, acquisition, surrender, cancellation and replacement of all MOs/ITMOs, including the assignment of Unique Identifiers.
+Registry means an electronic database system that is established or operated pursuant to the Paris Agreement Rules and/or a Crediting Standard, nationally or internationally, in order to ensure accurate accounting of the Issuance, holding, transfer, acquisition, surrender, cancellation and replacement of all MOs/ITMOs, including the assignment of Unique Identifiers.

-Secretariat refers to the United Nations Framework Convention on Climate Change (UNFCCC) Secretariat.
+Secretariat refers to the UNFCCC secretariat.

-Sustainable Development Tools means an internationally recognised sets of tools, methods, and modalities to enable assessment of the Mitigation Activity's contribution to sustainable development.
+Sustainable Development Tools means an internationally recognised sets of tools, methods, and modalities to enable assessment of the Mitigation Activity's contribution to sustainable development, including Gold Standard SDG impact tools, methods, and modalities or such other standards that the Parties agree are applicable.